K’lal Yisrael – You Are Yavneh

 K’lal Yisrael is in Our DNA

-From the opening of camp 75 years ago, Yavneh has been a place where all Jews feel at home.
-Camp Yavneh is a place for all Jews to celebrate the diversity of our people while engaging in our traditions and practices.
+From the opening of camp 75 years ago, Yavneh has been a place where all Jews are encouraged to engage in our traditions and practices.
 The principle of “Kol Yisrael Zeh ba zeh (all of Israel is responsible for one another) guides us as we ensure a place for each individual camper to succeed at camp.
 We strongly believe that inclusion is good for everyone.

 One Camp Community